 Employers Caught Out By Legal Work From Home Requirements

-It is said that you need to treat your house like an office when working from home.
-Believe it or not, this is a requirement by law.
+You need to treat your house like an office when working from home.
+Believe it or not, this is a legal requirement.

-The aggression we’re seeing across the expansion of COVID-19 has exposed a glaring deficiency in the Business Continuity plans of several organisations and left many to hurriedly adapt their response to enable working from home and preserve business as usual.
+The aggressive expansion of COVID-19 has exposed a glaring deficiency in the business continuity plans of several organisations.
+Additionally, it has left many to hurriedly adapt their response to enable working from home and preserve business as usual.

-Events of the past few weeks, in particular, have caused us to reconsider our ability to effectively respond to the unique risks posed by pandemic situations and maintain compliance with our legal and regulatory obligations.
+Events of the past few weeks, in particular, have caused Australians to reconsider our ability to effectively respond to the unique risks posed by the pandemic.

 Table of Contents

-Are you ensuring the health and safety of employee work from home (WFH) setups?
+Are you ensuring the health and safety of employee work from home setups?

-Being considerate of the physical and mental wellbeing of staff extends to the home, and businesses that have not provided the correct training for their staff are currently exposed.
+Since consideration of staff’s physical and mental wellbeing now extends to the home, businesses that have not provided the correct staff training are currently exposed.